thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 * TOC
 {:toc}

-## Prerequisites
+{% capture difference %}

-Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with ThingsBoard devices and dashboards.
+Before proceeding with this guide, it&#39;s recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/){:target="_blank"} guide to become familiar with ThingsBoard devices and widgets.
 This will enhance your learning experience and understanding of the concepts presented here.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 ## Introduction